Study Abroad Program Overview

 Term: 16 quarter/10.7 semester UC units are required per quarter.

 Most courses offered in the International Business Economics program are listed at 5 ECTS credits, equivalent to 4 quarter/2.7 semester UC units.
-Students must register in a minimum of three courses each term.
+Students must register in a minimum of four courses each term.

 Research and Independent Study